dkrft/handwriting_detection/readme.md

 just figure out the 4 edges of the lines as it was a rectangle and from there calculate the skew angle.
 So this would make the bandpass preprocessor perform better.
+- try to make interpolation by GaussianMixture and NeuralNetwork Regression work, that will not make that much of a difference though, just for the sake of learning new things.